-Case XXIII.-A lady, aged 40, had been for some time affected with irregularity of the menstrual discharge, such as she supposed to be a prelude to its cessation.
+Case XXV.-A lady, aged 40, had been for some time affected with irregularity of the menstrual discharge, such as she supposed to be a prelude to its cessation.
 But, for some days previous to the attack to be now described, the discharge had been present, and very copious, so that she felt weakened by it.
-This continued on the 26th October, 1825; and, in the evening of that day, on rising suddenly from her chair, she fell down on the floor in a state of syncope, but soon recovered, and felt no farther inconvenience.
-She passed rather a restless night, but without any particular symptom, except that early in the morning, she complained of slight uneasiness in the back of her head.
+This continued on the 26th October 1825; and, in the evening of that day, on rising suddenly from her chair, she fell down on the floor in a state of syncope, but soon recovered, and felt no farther inconvenience.
+She passed rather a restless night, but without any particular symptom, except that early in the morning she complained of slight uneasiness in the back of her head.
 Soon after this, she was sitting up in bed taking her breakfast with appetite, when, without any warning, she fell backwards in a state of the most violent general convulsion, with every character of perfect epilepsy.
-The convulsion soon subsided, leaving her in a state of coma; after a short time, the fit returned, and, from 9 in the morning to 4 in the afternoon, she had about fifteen attacks of most severe and general convulsion, without ever recovering her senses in any degree betwixt the attacks.
-During all this time, she was incapable of swallowing; the eye was insensible, and the pupil rather contracted; the face pale and sallow.
+The convulsion soon subsided, leaving her in a state of coma; after a short time, the fit returned, and, from 9 in the morning to 4 in the afternoon, she had about fifteen attacks of most severe and general convulsion, without ever recovering her senses in any degree between the attacks.
+During all this time, she was incapable of swallowing; the eve was insensible, and the pupil rather contracted; the face pale and sallow.
 The pulse varied exceedingly, being sometimes of good strength, and little increased in frequency; at other times, especially after the convulsion, it was frequent and feeble.
-General and topical bloodletting were employed with cold applications to the head, &c.; and at 4 P. M. the convulsions ceased, leaving her in a state of coma, the pulse rather weak.
-The coma continued during the night, but, in the morning of the 28th, she revived a little, began to swallow liquids, and seemed to take some notice of those about her.
+General and topical bloodletting were employed with cold applications to the head, &c.; and at 4 p. m. the convulsions ceased, leaving her in a state of coma, the pulse rather weak.
+The coma continued during the night, but in the morning of the 28th, she revived a little, began to swallow liquids, and seemed to take some notice of those about her.
 During the day, she generally lay with her eyes open, and at times appeared to follow objects with them, but showed little appearance of sensibility, except that once or twice she named her sister; pulse nearly of the natural standard, and rather weak.
 She took laxative medicine, by the operation of which she seemed to be relieved, but recovered no farther intelligence.
-In the night, the convulsions returned in a slighter degree than formerly, but were very frequent, sometimes occurring every 15 miturned, with rapid failure of strength, and she died in the night.
+In the night, the convulsions returned in a slighter degree than formerly, but were very frequent, sometimes occurring every 15 minutes.

+(29th) She was in a state of coma, with appearance of exhaustion, incapable of swallowing, eye insensible, pupil natural, pulse feeble and of natural frequency; after mid-day, she recovered the power of swallowing, but soon lost it again.
+In the evening, the convulsions returned, with rapid failure of strength, and she died in the night.
 No paralytic symptom had been observed, and the convulsions seemed to affect equally the whole body.

-(29th.)
-She was in a state of coma, with appearance of exhaustion, incapable of swallowing, eye insensible, pupil natural, pulse feeble and of natural frequency; after mid-day, she recovered the power of swallowing, but soon lost it again.
-In the evening, the convulsions re-